crisu83/yii-formatter/README.md

 ## Usage

-In order to use the formatters you need to attach the formatter behavior to your model.
+In order to start using the formatters you need to attach the formatter behavior to your model.

 ```php
 function behaviors() {